 At Yale, I am the Curator of Ornithology and Head Curator of Vertebrate Zoology in the Yale Peabody Museum of Natural History.
 I have previously served as Chair of the Department of Ecology and Evolutionary Biology (2008-2011).

-I am currently the Director of Franke Program in Science and the Humanities (http://www.yale.edu/whc/frankeprogram.html), which is a new initiative at Yale that aims to foster communication, mutual understanding, collaborative research and teaching among diverse scientific and humanistic disciplines.
+From 2012-2017, I was the Director of Franke Program in Science and the Humanities (http://www.yale.edu/whc/frankeprogram.html), which is an initiative at Yale that aims to foster communication, mutual understanding, collaborative research and teaching among diverse scientific and humanistic disciplines.
 The Franke Program sponsored lectures, events, workshops, and courses that span the major traditional division of the university.
 It is made possible by the generosity of Richard (‘53) and Barbara Franke.

 Harvard University, Cambridge, Massachusetts.
 A.B.
 Cum Laude in Biology, 1982.